Sunlenca® (lenacapavir)

 Figure 4

 .
-CAPELLA Study: ISRs Related to SUBQ LEN Through Week 1564
+CAPELLA Study: ISRs Related to SUBQ LEN Through Week 1563

-At Week 52, PROs were evaluated to assess CfB in HIV symptoms (using the SF36 [scale: 0–100; higher scores are associated with better physical health, mental health, and function] and HIV-SI scales [scale: 0–4; higher scores indicate more bothersome HIV symptoms]), overall HRQoL (using the EQ-5D-5L [0- to 1-point index score and a 0- to 100point VAS score; higher numbers indicate better health and how a patient’s health condition may limit or worsen the patient’s daily activities]), and injection pain (using the NPRS scale; [scale: 0–10; higher score indicates more intense pain]) during the most recently received injection.
+At Week 52, PROs were evaluated to assess CfB in HIV symptoms (using the SF36 [scale: 0–100; higher scores are associated with better physical health, mental health, and function] and HIV-SI scales [scale: 0–4; higher scores indicate more bothersome HIV symptoms]), overall HRQoL (using the EQ-5D-5L [0- to 1-point index score and a 0- to 100point VAS score; higher numbers indicate better health and how a patient’s health condition may limit or worsen the patient’s daily activities]), and injection pain (using the NPRS scale [scale: 0–10; higher score indicates more intense pain]) during the most recently received injection.

 At BL, the mean SF-36 physical and mental component scores were 48.5 and 48.4, respectively; normal SF-36 scores in the US are 50 for both components.
-Through 52 weeks, the SF-36 component summary scores remained stable (Week 52 mean CfB: physical component, 1; mental component, -0.9), and the score changes did not reach the MIC values at any time (2 and 3, respectively).
+Through 52 weeks, the SF-36 component summary scores remained stable (Week 52 mean CfB: physical component, 1; mental component, -0.9), and the score changes did not reach the MIC values (2 and 3, respectively).

-At BL, the mean EQ-5D-5L index and VAS scores were 0.87 and 80.4, respectively; normal EQ-5D-5L index and VAS scores in adults in the US are 0.851 and 80.4, respectively.
+At BL, the mean EQ-5D-5L index and VAS scores were 0.87 and 81, respectively; normal EQ-5D-5L index and VAS scores in adults in the US are 0.851 and 80.4, respectively.
 Through 52 weeks, the EQ-5D-5L scores remained stable (Week 52 mean CfB: index, -0.06; VAS, 3), and the score changes did not reach the MIC values at any time (0.063 and 7, respectively).

 Real-World Data on LEN Use in HTE Individuals